echemdb/svgdigitizer/doc/workflow.md

 The page number should be the page number in the published pdf.
 Since the example is not published the page number is `1`.
 In other cases this could be `1021`.

+Put the publication pdf in the newly created directory.
 The pdf should be named according to the same scheme:

 `mustermann_2021_svgdigitizer_1.pdf`